chinamike65/hugo-tuolesi/content/book4/book4en.md

 More importantly, it is very, very difficult to meet the Mahayana gate, and it is possible to have enough blessings.

-In the Kaijing Verse it says:
+In the "Opening Verse" it says:

-The incomparably profound and subtle Dharma, which has been encountered in hundreds of thousands of eons, I have seen and heard now, and I have received it.
-I wish to understand the true meaning of the Tathagata.
+>
+>The Dharma is incomparably profound and subtle,
+>
+>We may not encounter it in hundreds of thousands of kalpas,
+>
+>Now that we hear, study, and follow it.
+>
+>May we truly understand the true meaning of the Tathagata.
+>

+---

-What Shang Shidao talks about is the Dharma door.
+What The Training for Excellent Individuals talks about is the Dharma door.
 It is a door that can only be encountered after going through hundreds of thousands of kalpas.
 It requires great blessings.

 In the previous life, one must make offerings to the guru's Three Jewels, get close to the guru, and have heard the Mahayana teachings and Dharma.
 Only such people can have the opportunity to meet the Mahayana door.

-Knowing this, we can understand why we need to cultivate the upper School after the completion of the practice.
-Then, what is the content of the upper sage?
+Knowing this, we can understand why we need to cultivate The Training for Excellent Individuals after the completion of the practice.
+Then, what is the content of the The Training for Excellent Individuals?

-The main practice of Shangshidao is: Bodhicitta;
+The main practice of The Training for Excellent Individuals is:

-ten paramitas;
+Bodhicitta;

+Ten Paramitas;

 Four shots.

 What we need to deal with is the hindrance of knowledge, so we must cultivate both blessings and wisdom.

-What we need to know is that all sentient beings in the six realms are their own fathers and mothers, even if they are not in this life, but in previous lives, such as the previous life, the previous life, and so on, they are all very kind to us.
+What we need to know is that all sentient beings in the six realms are our own fathers and mothers, even if they are not in this life, but in previous lives, such as the previous life, the previous life, and so on, they were all very kind to us.

 Therefore, for those who are kind and for our own parents, we can't just focus on our own liberation and allow them to suffer in the six realms, but we must initiate the heart that rescues them.